"Indeed, there is a spirit that walks these hills." — President Donald Cowan

 Accreditation by the Southern Association of Colleges and Schools came in 1963 and has been reaffirmed regularly.
 Significant honors have been won by University graduates since the first graduating class in 1960, including Fulbright and Woodrow Wilson awards for graduate studies.
 In 1989, UD became the youngest school in the century to be awarded a Phi Beta Kappa chapter.

 A $7.5 million dollar grant from the Blakley-Braniff Foundation established the Braniff Graduate School of Liberal Arts in 1966.
 The Constantin Foundation similarly endowed the undergraduate college and in 1970 the Board of Trustees named the undergraduate college the Constantin College of Liberal Arts.

 The Graduate School of Management, established in 1966, offers one of the largest MBA programs in the Southwest.
 Influential programs in art and English also began in 1966.
 In 1973, the Institute of Philosophic Studies, the doctoral program of the Braniff Graduate School of Liberal Arts was initiated.
 The School of Ministry began in 1987.
 The College of Business, incorporating Graduate School of Management and undergraduate business, opened in 2003.

 On June 11, 1994, the University dedicated permanent facilities for its Rome Program that began in 1970.
 The 12-acre Eugene Constantin Campus, also known as Due Santi, is located near Albano, Italy (15 kilometers from the heart of Rome).

-Today the University enrolls more than 3,000 students from all over the United States and the world, divided roughly into 1,300 undergraduates and 1,700 graduate students.
+Today the University enrolls nearly 3,000 students from all over the United States and the world, divided evenly between undergraduate and graduate students.
 The University continues to thrive and contemplates the future with confidence.
 As the late President Donald Cowan often said, “Indeed, there is a spirit that walks these hills.”